facebookresearch/matrix/README.md

 # run any Matrix CLI command, e.g. display help
 docker run --rm matrix --help
 ```
+> **Note:** The Docker image is useful for experimenting with the Matrix CLI, but it does not include system-level dependencies such as Slurm.
+Operations like `start_cluster` that rely on these packages should be run in a properly configured Conda environment on the host.

 - Launch ray cluster
 ```bash